 6) Where to Stay in Bovec

 If you are visiting the Virje Waterfall, you will most likely be staying in the nearby town of Bovec.
-Here is a great place to stay for a few days as you explore the area and take part of other highlights such as the Soca Trail.
+Here is a great place to stay for a few days as you explore the area and take part of other highlights such as the Soca Trail and other Slovenia hikes.

 Here are a few highly rated and recommended options that will be great choices to stay at during a visit: